Sidney Psalms: Psalm 1

 Psalm 1 is the first in the Sidney Psalter and was written by Philip Sidney in the late 16th century.
-A poetic adaptation of this psalm appears in the biblical Book of Psalms.
+This is a poetic adaptation of the psalm in the biblical Book of Psalms.
 The Sidney psalms differ from other psalm translations from the Renaissance period in their focus on aesthetics.
 Though some claim this detracts from true translation they are still praised today for their creative poetic forms.
 Of the contemporaries, John Donne praised them as "The highest matter in the noblest form".

 Themes

 The first psalm sets up themes which recur through the Psalter:

 Separation of sinful from righteous

 The Book of Psalms, including the Sidney Psalter, is concerned with being righteous.
 Psalms 31 and 51 contain pious apologies which blame God (Psalm 22) and others (Psalm 109), when people are not completely sinless.
 There is a recurring theme of judgement to separate sinners from the righteous.
 This begins Psalm 1, where the wheat is literally sorted from the "chaff" – "the wicked, but like chaff".